jessepav/lacygoill-wiki-backup/vim/mapping.md

     " press:  "a 3 C-b l
     :mess
-    the count is 3~
+    the count is 3˜
-    the register is a~
+    the register is a˜

 See also: <https://vi.stackexchange.com/a/12557/17449>